magiccodingman/Magic.IndexedDb/MagicIndexDbWiki/Getting-Started-Blazor/P1-Introduction.md

 | `.Length > X / >= X / < X / <= X` | Length of a string or array comparisons                                    | 🚫 Cursor Required                    |
 | `x == null`                       | Field is `null` or `undefined`                                             | 🚫 Cursor Required                    |
 | `x != null`                       | Field is **not** `null` or `undefined`                                     | 🚫 Cursor Required                    |

+* **Contains for non strings** - when working with arrays the system tries to flatten the predicate to the universal language on your behalf.

 ---